tomasbjerre/git-changelog-maven-plugin/README.md

 ## Usage ##
 Here is and example that will generate a CHANGELOG.md.
-There is also a running example [here](https://github.com/tomasbjerre/git-changelog-maven-plugin/tree/master/git-changelog-maven-plugin-example).
+There is also a running example [here](https://github.com/tomasbjerre/git-changelog-maven-plugin/tree/master/git-changelog-maven-plugin-example) in the [pom.xml](https://github.com/tomasbjerre/git-changelog-maven-plugin/blob/master/git-changelog-maven-plugin-example/pom.xml) you will find some examples of how it can be configured.

 ```
   <build>